sathya43/G1_JS_GradedProject2/README.md

 The project should be run on server to avoid CORS issues as per ES6

-Please refer following for more info

     ES6 modules are subject to same-origin policy.
-You need to run your script from a local server, opening the file directly with a browser will not work. see here ES6 module support in Chrome 62/Chrome Canary 64, does not work locally, CORS error
+You need to run your script from a local server, opening the file directly with a browser will not work.

 Server will be available on